OriolGraCar/IndeLLM/Data/README.md

-The Data folder include generated datasets in .csv format
+The Data folder includes generated datasets in .csv format.

 ### Indels.csv: 7500 indels curated from three publications.
 * id: Unique identifier for each indel
 * reference: The protein or transcript ID
 * indel_type: Insertion or deletion
 * Classification: Benign or Pathogenic
-* Label: Binary lable of classification, 1 is Pathogenic and 0 is Benign
+* label: Binary label of classification, 1 is Pathogenic and 0 is Benign
-* Subset: the 7500 indels are collected from Cannon et al, Fan et al, and Brandes et al. papers, which is indexed here.
-For Cannon et al, we have splitted by origin (DDD and ClinVar)
+* subset: the 7500 indels are collected from Cannon et al., Fan et al., and Brandes et al. papers, which are indexed here.
+For Cannon et al., we have split by origin (DDD and ClinVar)
-* wt_seq: wildtype sequence (cut if native sequence is longer than 1022 amino acid)
+* wt_seq: wildtype sequence (cut if the native sequence is longer than 1022 amino acid)
-* mut_seq: mutated sequence (cut if native sequence is longer than 1022 amino acid)
+* mut_seq: mutated sequence (cut if the native sequence is longer than 1022 amino acid)
 * Provean: Predictions from Provean
 * MutPred-Indel: Predictions from MutPred-Indel